 For instance, no shortage of the consuming public knows that a bag with an interlocking “G” pattern comes from Italian design house, Gucci; a jacket with a tag that bears a double “C” logo is Chanel; and shoes with red soles are Christian Louboutins.

 With trademarks, however, not only comes an identification of the maker of a product or provider of a service, but also the notion of goodwill, which refers to the reputation of the brand at issue, as well as its relative position in the market, and the specific and proprietary messages that it embodies and emits.
-For the design houses noted above, this comes in the form of associations of luxury, quality, craftsmanship, a level of “fashionability,” etc., which are precisely the messages that these brands aims to build by way of multi-million ad campaigns, large-scale donations in philanthropic initiatives, collaborations with artists, partnerships with carefully-chosen celebrities.
+For the design houses noted above, this comes in the form of associations of luxury, quality, craftsmanship, a certain level of “exclusivity,” etc., which are precisely the messages that these brands aims to build by way of multi-million ad campaigns, large-scale donations in philanthropic initiatives, collaborations with artists, partnerships with carefully-chosen celebrities, and carefully curated in-store experiences and marketing messaging – elements that are meticulously controlled by the brands at play.

 As Alessia Grassi, a professor of marketing at the University of Huddersfield, has noted, no small number of luxury brands are trying to “move their respective brand image from [merely] that of the ephemeral – producing merely seasonal clothing and accessories and interpreting style and trends – to a something altogether more permanent and important: that of cultural definers, something that could [elevate their positions in the minds of consumers] and bolster their bottom lines by association.”